 Most legacy banking systems were purchased from vendors.
 Let’s see, a bank would buy systems like an IBM zSeries mainframe, often referred to as monolithic systems, that had only one purpose, e.g., which was to support a deposit system.
 Buying one system per one purpose was a standard practice earlier for banks, which led to vertical silos and meant that each of those systems was written in different software generations.
 At the same time, it led to the interoperable complex web, which meant that systems were built and deployed first with no integration in mind.
 Consequently, it’s too hard to identify the origination of data sources.

-Any enterprise-level project is doomed to fail without appropriate support and involvement from the executives’ side.
+Any enterprise-level project may fail without appropriate support and involvement from the executives’ side.
 Besides ensuring effective cross-department collaboration, executives are able to provide business sponsorship in data warehouse projects by communicating the value of data for the business area he or she owns.
 Business C-level representatives should also provide their requirements, e.g., what data they would like to feed to the analytical systems, what sources will data come from, what decisions it will support, and many more.

 Changes to data warehousing are inevitable.
 Eventually, you will have to make changes initiated by internal or external influencers, e.g., regulations or a new data management policy.
 Your ETL processes and toolsets should be established with possible changes in mind.
-Do comprehensive research to identify maximum possible scenarios and adapt your system to those beforehand.
+Do comprehensive research to identify the maximum possible scenarios and adapt your system to those beforehand.

 According to Oracle, input/output operations are often a bottleneck for large queries.
 Oracle paper says that modern hardware platforms can reduce latency and eliminate I/o operations.
 Such memory devices as DRAM and Flash can significantly improve performance.